benyamindarmoni/Number-game---GUI/README.md

 # Number-game---GUI

-NUMBER GAME
-play with friend or with the computer
+play with a friend or with the computer